martinda/gradle-multi-project-demo1/README.md

-# A study on multi-project build task visibility and access
+# A study on tasks visibility in multi-project builds

 The goal of this repository is to study the visibility of tasks in multi-project builds.

-The project applies a `buildSrc` plugin called `MyPlugin` to subprojects and subprojects only.
+The project in this study applies a `buildSrc` plugin called `MyPlugin` to subprojects (and subprojects only).
 It adds two custom tasks: `myTask1` and `myTask2`.
 The plugin is not applied to the root project.

 One may expect the plugin tasks to be available only in the subprojects, but Gradle makes them callable from the root project as well.
 It is